How to check battery health of your Android mobile phone

 Step 1: Download the AccuBattery app from the Play Store and install it on your phone.

 Step 2: Once you open the app, you’ll find four tabs: Charging, Discharging, Health & History.
-Go to the Health tab down at the bottom.
+Go to the Health tab at the bottom.

 Accubattery